EPUB: Supporting Learner Variability in EPUB Creation

 The International Digital Publishing Forum (IDPF) defines EPUB as "the distribution and interchange format standard for digital publications and documents based on Web Standards.
 EPUB defines a means of representing, packaging and encoding structured and semantically enhanced Web content—including XHTML, CSS, SVG, images, and other resources—for distribution in a single-file format."1

 Developing an EPUB can become a highly technical process.
-Matt Garrish’s book, Accessible EPUB2 is a resource for best practices in accessibility and addresses usability issues, and using them as a foundation for creating a universally designed EPUB3 format digital book that supports learner variability through the flexible use of media.
+Matt Garrish’s book, Accessible EPUB2 is a resource for best practices in accessibility and addresses usability issues.
+It uses these best practices as a foundation for creating a universally designed EPUB3 format digital book that supports learner variability through the flexible use of media.
 EPUB creators control the accessibility of their publications.
 Choosing tools and post-production workflows that take accessibility into account are essential to the creation of accessible EPUBs.

 E-readers are electronic mobile devices for reading digital books and publications.
 There isn't any one e-reader that is perfect for everyone.
 Depending on the device(s) that a person has, the choice of which e-reader to use is a personal one.
 The Book Industry Study Group keeps an updated list of e-readers that support the EPUB format.
 The AEM Center website also has a resource on Digital Reading Technologies that support EPUB.